(A handout at the Lifestream Basic Seminar)

 My advice to myself is…Do those things which you fear and keep doing them until you are no longer afraid.
 Then you will become the master of your fate.

 Courage is that one ingredient that separates the strong from the weak, the successful from the unsuccessful, and the great from the average.
-All the things you desire in life have one common handle that is made for the hand of the man of courage.
+All the things you desire in life have one common handle that is made for the hand of the person of courage.

 Someone once said, “I’d rather die on my feet than live on my knees!